Do uniform tangential interfacial stresses affect adhesion?: Results and discussion

 It is worth noting that, since the second mechanism is shear dependent, at very low sliding velocity it can be mitigated by the reduction in shear stresses at the interface (see Refs \cite{Vorvolakos2003,Chateauminois2008}).
-However, the first mechanism still takes place at very low sliding velocities, as indeed shown in Ref \cite{Filippov2004} where a reduction of $15$-$20$\% of the number of adhesive bonds is predicted at sliding velocity well below the stick-slip transition.
-Moreover, referring to Ref \cite{Schallamach1963}, the adhesive bonds number can be estimated as $N=N_{0}/\left( 1+V/V_{c}\right) $, where $N_{0}$ are the number of bonds at rest, and $V_{c}$ is the critical speed.
-In the case of PDMS (Polydimethylsiloxane) adhesive behavior, the latter has been estimated as $V_{c}\approx1$-$5$ mm/s in both Refs \cite{Vorvolakos2003,Degennes2007}.

-According to the Schallamach equation, we observe that $N\approx0.9N_{0}$ already at $V\approx0.1$ mm/s, and it reduces down to $N\approx0.5N_{0}$ at $V\approx1$ mm/s.
-We would therefore expect to observe a significant reduction of the contact area already at velocities in the range $0.1$-$1$ mm/s, not observed in Ref. \cite{Vorvolakos2003}.
-We believe that this interesting result can be explained by our model by observing that, in the prescribed range of sliding velocity ($0.1$-$1$mm/s), the energy contribution due to tangential force (see Eqs. (\ref{total energy sphere},\ref{Gpot})) favors adhesion, therefore balancing the reduction of $\Delta\gamma$ and leaving the contact area unaltered as indeed shown in Fig. 7 of Ref. \cite{Vorvolakos2003} .
+Moreover, for what concerns the first mechanism, referring to Ref \cite{Schallamach1963}, the adhesive bonds number can be estimated as $N=N_{0}/\left( 1+V/V_{c}\right) $, where $N_{0}$ are the number of bonds at rest, and $V_{c}$ is the critical speed.
+In the case of PDMS (Polydimethylsiloxane) adhesive behavior, the latter has been estimated as $V_{c}\approx10$ mm/s in both Refs \cite{Vorvolakos2003,Degennes2007}.
+According to the Schallamach equation, we observe that $N\approx0.9N_{0}$ already at $V\approx1$ mm/s, and it reduces down to $N\approx0.5N_{0}$ at $V\approx10$ mm/s.
+We would therefore expect to observe a significant reduction of the contact area only at velocities in the range $1$-$10$ mm/s, as indeed observed in Ref. \cite{Vorvolakos2003}.
+We believe that this interesting result can be explained by our model by observing that, in the prescribed range of sliding velocity ($V<1$mm/s), the reduction of adhesive bonds is negligible, and the JKR static solution is observed even during sliding.
 On the contrary, a significant reduction of the contact area compared to the JKR predictions is observed only for $V>2$-$3$ mm/s (see Fig. 7 in Ref. \cite{Vorvolakos2003}) when the contact moves from a stable sliding to the stick-slip regime.
 In such a case as shown in Sec. \ref{tangential stress fluctuation} the strong shear stress fluctuations produce a repulsive surface energy term that hinders the interfacial adhesion.